 Well there isn't a quote unquote "statute of limitations" to foreclose.
 Technically, once you have defaulted under the terms of the contract (i.e. loan), the mortgage company can start the foreclosure proceedings.
-Of course, they have to go through the legal process, which could take several...Read more »
+Of course, they have to go through the legal process, which could...Read more »

 That is a great question.
 The answer is that it depends.
 Really depends on the mortgage company, your income, your credit score, etc. I know that when you file for chapter 7 bankruptcy and wipe out the foreclosure, you can purchase a home after 2 years.

 You can try to cure the default by paying the arrears and foreclosure fees.
 If the grandchild is subject to inheriting the home and actually lives in the home, the grand child can file for chapter 13 bankruptcy to save the home.